 Making annual exclusion gifts is one of the easiest ways to maximize tax-efficient wealth transfer to future generations and others.
-In 2020, individuals may gift up to \$15,000 (married couples up to \$30,000) to as many people as they wish without triggering any gift or generation-skipping transfer (GST) tax.
+In 2023, individuals may gift up to \$17,000 (married couples up to \$34,000) to as many people as they wish without triggering any gift or generation-skipping transfer (GST) tax.
 You're also allowed to use most types of assets (including cash) for these annual exclusion gifts.
 One common way to use annual exclusion gifts is to contribute to a 529 account, such as the J.P.
-Morgan-managed New York 529 Advisor-Guided College Savings Program.
-Funds in such accounts can be used to educate children or grandchildren.8 Previously, that was restricted to college-level expenses.
-But the 2017 tax act expanded 529 plans to cover up to \$10,000 per year of elementary and secondary school expenses.9 Be careful though: Owners of 529 plans should review the beneficiary designations for these plans if students graduate or other life changes have occurred.
-Also, be advised that while you may be able to use up to \$10,000 a year for primary education, you may not want to, as it's generally best to leave funds in the tax-preferred plan for as long as possible.
+Morgan-managed New York 529 Advisor-Guided College Savings Program or Nevada Future Path 529.
+Funds in such accounts can be used to educate children or grandchildren.
+Previously, that was restricted to college-level expenses.
+But the 2017 tax act expanded 529 plans to cover up to \$10,000 per year of elementary and secondary school tuition expenses.
+Be careful though: Owners of 529 plans should review the beneficiary designations for these plans if students graduate or other life changes have occurred.